suakang9667/akashuuumusic/.github/README.md

 # IRON MAN VC PLAYER

-[SuryaMusic](https://github.com/zatrop/ironmanvcplayer) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.
+[IRON MAN VC PLAYER](https://github.com/zatrop/ironmanvcplayer) is a Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.

 * Youtube, Soundcloud, Apple Music, Spotify, Resso and Telegram Audios & Videos support.
 * Written from scratch, making it stable and less crashes.